wugang8068/RealRap/README.md

 >     ->limit(1)->getOne();
 > ```

-The result mybe like this:
+The result maybe like this:

 ```
 {